 So even after his shaky varsity debut, Roberts was back out there, rewarding his coach's patience and trust with 67 yards rushing on nine carries, including the 35-yard run in the waning seconds that ensured victory.

-&#8220I owed that to him,” Barnett said, &#8220because he worked so hard in the off-season. ….
-He's (Jacobs) going to play behind a sophomore because he wasn't there.”
+“I owed that to him,” Barnett said, “because he worked so hard in the off-season.

 Perhaps Barnett's goal isn't just winning.
 But he still couldn't hide his elation after Holness took the second of two knees and the clock hit all zeroes.
 He ran along his team's bench, both fists held firmly in the air.
-Moments later, his composure regained, Barnett sternly told his players, now lined up to shake hands, &#8220to show class.”
+Moments later, his composure regained, Barnett sternly told his players, now lined up to shake hands, “to show class.”

 Football, indeed, is very different at Campus Magnet these days.